-The first step to switching to solar is to reach out to us for a free quote.
+The first step to switching to solar is to reach out a highly-rated commercial solar panel installer like SEM Power for a free solar installation quote.
 We’ll get back to you within 1 business day and help you take it from there.

 What kind of tax incentives and utility credits are available to commercial solar system owners?